In This Article

 False ceilings are usually made of POP and gypsum boards.
 Unless there are moulding designs on the ceilings which are done in POP, false ceilings are usually made with gypsum boards.

 If you’re wondering how false ceilings offer safety and insulation, the answer is in the materials that are used to make them.
 For example, POP designs are highly resistant to fire and have excellent thermal insulation properties.
 It is a better option than gypsum (which basically turns to POP upon dehydration) when you need a rather mouldable false ceiling design.
+Consider POP designs for external parts of your house, like a POP plus minus design for your porch.

-False ceiling type #8: Gypsum false ceilings
+False ceiling type #10: Gypsum false ceilings

 Gypsum ceiling designs are a neat-looking, stronger and more durable material than the Plaster of Paris false ceiling designs.
 However, gypsum has the same insulation properties and can be installed in an eco-friendly manner as it doesn’t produce a lot of toxic dust during the process.
-Since it attaches to the ceilings using metal frames, it is easier to install than Plaster of Paris false ceiling design which requires moulding skills.
+Since it attaches to the ceilings using metal frames, it is easier to install than the Plaster of Paris false ceiling design which requires moulding skills.

 Also Read: 7 Advantages of Gypsum Ceiling to Convince You to Opt for a Gypsum False Ceiling

 Another highly durable material that is also the easiest to install is PVC.
 It has similar insulation properties and isn’t a brittle material.
 Consequently, PVC ceilings are easy to install and safe at the same time.
-Since this material is also resistant to moisture and weathering, it is suitable to make balcony ceilings as well.
+Since this material is also resistant to moisture and weathering, it is suitable for balcony ceilings as well.

-False ceiling types #10: Wooden false ceiling
+False ceiling type #12: Wooden false ceiling

-False ceiling types #11: Plywood false ceiling
+False ceiling type #13: Plywood false ceiling

 Marine plywood is the best choice for false ceiling designs that resemble wood.
 Known for its strength, durability and moisture resistance, well-maintained plywood false ceiling designs can last up to 20 years.